wtgee/projectpanoptes-org/about.md

 ---
 A citizen science project which aims to make it easy for anyone to build a low cost, robotic telescope which can be used to detect transiting exoplanets.

+The PANOPTES community spans the world, from the founding members in Hawaii to designers, builders and scientists in Europe, Australia, and North and South America.
+We're looking forward to our members in Africa and Asia!
+We use a variety of means to communicate, including a [Google Group](https://projectpanoptes.org/contact.html) for announcements and a [forum for discussions](https://forum.projectpanoptes.org/).

+PANOPTES is also a platform.
+We encourage other groups to come up with projects which use PANOPTES data, hardware or software to address other scientific questions.
+For example, [The Huntsman Telephoto Array](https://www.facebook.com/AstroHuntsman/) is a project that is using the PANOPTES software to automate their observations.